Protocol Design

 System-wide invariant:

-Since positions are signed integers (positive = long, negative = short), this invariant is maintained automatically.
+Since option balances are signed integers (positive = long, negative = short), this invariant is maintained automatically.

 Self-Cancellation Property